MathRPG/ispd-plugin/dev/NOTES.md

 - `Key` needs a unique identifier to be bound safely, and that's it.
 - Target 'thing' only needs to be composable.

 Binds do not need to happen instantaneously, things could be lazily evaluated.
+(Use of Suppliers)

 Partial results might or might not be returnable; if so, need a way to nest `Key` within target `String` (or type).